Rey (Star Wars): Literature

 Star Wars: Before the Awakening (2015) is an anthology book for young readers that focuses on the lives of Rey, Finn and Poe before the events of The Force Awakens.
 Rey's Survival Guide (2015) is a first-person account from Rey's perspective about herself and Jakku.
 The novelization of The Rise of Skywalker reveals that Rey's father was a nonidentical clone of Palpatine.
 The 2019 novel Resistance Reborn follows Rey in events leading up to The Rise of Skywalker, while the comic series Star Wars Adventures features a story in which Rey, Finn and Poe fight remnants of the First Order after Palpatine's defeat.
+(Note: Attributed to multiple references:)

 Television and series

 Rey is featured in the web series Forces of Destiny (2017–2018), and makes a brief appearance as a disembodied voice in the season four episode "A World Between Worlds" of the television series Star Wars Rebels.
 In the episode, which is set 16 years before Rey's birth and 35 years before The Force Awakens, the young Padawan Ezra Bridger hears Rey's voice in the World Between Worlds, a dimension that exists outside of time and space.

 Rey is featured in the television film The Lego Star Wars Holiday Special (2020), which is set after the events of The Rise of Skywalker.
 In the film, Rey finds a crystal that enables her to time travel with BB-8.
 She encounters Luke, Yoda, Din Djarin and other characters.
 During her travels, she unwittingly allows Palpatine and Darth Vader to follow her.